alxdavids/info-sec-contacts/README.md

-This page serves as an entry point for aspiring graduate students (and post-docs) who are looking for positions in the broad field of **information security**.
+This page serves as an entry point for aspiring graduate students (and post-docs) who are looking for positions in the broad field of *information security*.
 We are maintaining an up-to-date [list](#current-positions) of contacts who are advertising current positions in the field.

 ## Background
 Originally, this list was created to quickly advertise positions for students affected by the US travel bans.
-**We are looking to update the positions that we have available for new students.
-All past positions displayed on this website (and in the original [document](https://docs.google.com/document/d/17r18cKaMSeZF4fI7UZYV0QwCvdbEb3vy3BMNZfgbgzI/edit)) have been moved [here](https://github.com/alxdavids/comp-sci-phd-contacts/blob/master/PAST-POSITIONS.md).
-If a previously advertised position is still active, please inform us using the method [below](#adding-entries-to-list).**
+All past positions displayed on this website (and in the original [document](https://docs.google.com/document/d/17r18cKaMSeZF4fI7UZYV0QwCvdbEb3vy3BMNZfgbgzI/edit)) have been moved [here](https://github.com/alxdavids/comp-sci-phd-contacts/blob/master/PAST-POSITIONS.md). *If a previously advertised position is still active, please inform us using the method [below](#adding-entries-to-list).*

-## New list
+## Content

 * [Available positions](#available-positions)
 * [Adding entries to list](#adding-entries-to-list)